ajejohansson/ML2project/README.md

 Content (as of submission):
-project.ipynb - main code, notebook designed to be runnable as a script data/
+project.ipynb - main code, notebook designed to be runnable as a script

+data/
-    chaosNLI - project testsets, also used as training data for toy run generated through terminal commands from here: https://github.com/easonnie/ChaosNLI, not setup in code NLI_variation - testset from here: https://github.com/epavlick/NLI-variation-data
+- chaosNLI - project testsets, also used as training data for toy run
+- generated through terminal commands from here: https://github.com/easonnie/ChaosNLI, not setup in code

+  - NLI_variation - testset from here: https://github.com/epavlick/NLI-variation-data
-        setup in notebook w/ requests library
+  - setup in notebook w/ requests library

 not in submission due to size, all training sets:
-        Stanford NLI
+- Stanford NLI
-        MultiNLI
+- MultiNLI
-        Adversarial NLI
+- Adversarial NLI
-        all built from terminal from here: https://github.com/facebookresearch/anli all assumed to be local for non-toy run
+- All built from terminal from here: https://github.com/facebookresearch/anli
+- All assumed to be local for non-toy run

 models/
-    bert-base-uncased-bs32-eps6-lr5e-05
+- bert-base-uncased-bs32-eps6-lr5e-05:
-        model directory used for project report
+Model directory used for project report
-        contains a filesystem with:
+Contains a filesystem with:
-            a directory 'r'+n per round n, a sibling 'results' directory for cross-round results, a json file with hyperparameters used for training each 'r' dir has subdirs 'e'+n per epoch with a sibling 'results' directory for in-round results each 'e' dir has various files, mostly huggingface-style model files for the corresponding model checkpoint (safetensors removed for git submission due to size), and a 'results' directory for per-epoch results
+- a directory 'r'+n per round n, a sibling 'results' directory for cross-round results, a json file with hyperparameters used for training
+- each 'r' dir has subdirs 'e'+n per epoch with a sibling 'results' directory for in-round results
+- each 'e' dir has various files, mostly huggingface-style model files for the corresponding model checkpoint (safetensors removed for git submission due to size), and a 'results' directory for per-epoch results

-            all results are in plots
+All results are in plots

-    The project can generate new filesystems with the same structure into this directory.
+The project can generate new filesystems with the same structure into models/

 Running instructions: